 Mini Munch Cucumber

-Super snackable all female greenhouse cucumber.
+Super snackable.
 Mini Munch is crisp and delicious with tender skin and a seedless, juicy interior.
 The fruit are best harvested when 3-4 inches long, just right for a tasty single serving.
 This variety has long vines with minimal branching which makes it excellent for trellising.
-The vigorous, parthenocarpic plants are very productive even in cool conditions.
-Powdery mildew resistant.
-Matures in 50-65 days.
+The vigorous and parthenocarpic plants are very productive even in cool conditions.
+Powdery Mildew resistant.
+Maturity in 50-65 days.
 Approx. 5 seeds/pkg.

 Sow singly from late winter onwards 1cm (½in) deep in 7.5cm (3in) pots of moist compost.
 Germination usually takes 7-10 days at 24-27C (75-80F).

 Transplant at the 2-3 leaf stage into 13cm (5in) pots and then into growbags, border or 23-25cm (9-10in) pots, spacing them 46cm (18in) apart or 2-3 per growbag.
 Provide a minimum temperature of 15C (60F).
 Keep soil moist, but not wet to avoid damping off.

 Train up the main shoot to top of wire and then pinch out the growing point and allow two shoots to trail downwards.
 Keep moist but not wet, apply shading as required and provide a moist, warm atmosphere.
 Regular picking will encourage fruiting.
 Under stress conditions, male flowers may be produced and these should be removed.

 Pick slicing cucumbers when they reach 6-8 inches long; pickling types at 3-5 inches.
 Keep mature cucumbers picked off the vines to encourage a longer yield.
 Harvest cucumbers for pickling early in the morning.